-During 2015, we reduced the length of our content partner entertainment programming segments from two and a half minutes to two minutes in content partner agreements representing about 50% of our FirstLook preshow impressions.
-During 2016, the remainder of our content partner agreements will also only provide for two minute entertainment content segments.
-The reduction in the length of all of our FirstLook content partner entertainment segments from two and one half minutes to two minutes in will provide two additional 30 second national units and one additional local or regional advertising unit for us to sell across approximately 50% of our network impressions in 2015 and 100% in 2016.
-This addition salable national, local and regional FirstLook preshow inventory could allow us to increase our future advertising revenue provided that there is adequate market demand.
+During 2015, we reduced the length of our content partner entertainment programming segments from two and one-half minutes to two minutes in content partner agreements representing about 50% of our FirstLook pre-show impressions.
+During 2016, the remainder of our content partner agreements will provide for two minute entertainment content segments.

+The reduction in the length of our FirstLook content partner entertainment segments from two and one-half minutes to two minutes will provide two additional 30-second national units and one additional local or regional advertising unit for us to sell across approximately 50% of our network impressions in 2015 and 100% in 2016.
+This additional salable national, local and regional FirstLook pre-show inventory could allow us to increase our future advertising revenue provided that there is adequate market demand.